Understanding what card testing is can help you prevent it from happening and identify it if it does occur.

 If you suspect that your business has been a victim of card testing we recommend that you follow these steps:

-- If possible and will not negatively affect your business, temporarily disable the checkout page to discourage the fraudster from continuing to test.
-If needed, you can still process payment by keying cardholder information directly in your Virtual Terminal or sending invoices.
+- If possible and if it will not negatively affect your business, temporarily disable the checkout page to discourage the fraudster from continuing to test.
+If needed, you can still process payments by keying cardholder information directly in your Virtual Terminal or sending invoices

 - Review your recent transactions to confirm card testing took place